Table of Contents

 More Active Strengthening

-For the active body, walking lunges are a compound exercise.
+Walking lunges are a compound exercise for the active body.
 Amazingly, they do many things to stabilize the hip.
 So, walking lunges lengthen and strengthen the hamstrings.
 Additionally, they build stabilizers in the hip and back.
-However, they can be too difficult for some.
-On the other hand, they can have too much impact for others.
+However, they can be too difficult for some and have too much impact for others.
 Over the years, they have been effective and useful for the active body.

 Walking Lunges